Schneckloth v. Bustamonte, 412 U.S. 218 (1972)

 notice to and in the absence of his counsel denies the accused his Sixth (and

 Fourteenth) Amendment right to counsel . . ..'
-Id., at 272, 87 S.Ct., at 1956.

 'Insofar as the accused's conviction